GenderDysphoria/GenderDysphoria.fyi/public/en/second-puberty-masc.md

 # Androgenic Second Puberty 101

-## What to expect from Masculinizing HRT
+## What To Expect from Masculinizing HRT

 This is a compilation of reported medical transition changes collected from testimonials of AFAB trans people taking testosterone hormone therapy.
 This information is gathered from social media and chat rooms.
 Yes, that means this is all anecdotal, but historically, most of transgender medical study is anecdotal because no one wants to fund transgender medical research.

 **Note that this is a list of _possible_ changes.
 There is no guarantee that every person on masculinizing HRT will experience all of these.
 Your age, genetics, medical history, degree of feminization from natal puberty, and hormone regimen can all have impacts on results.
-There is also just a degree of randomness -- every body is different -- and some things can take years to appear.**
+There is also just a degree of randomness — every body is different — and some things can take years to appear.**

 ### Voice Drop

-Androgens cause the tissue that comprises the vocal chords to thicken and harden, permanently lowering the pitch of the voice.
+Androgens cause the tissue that comprises the vocal cords to thicken and harden, permanently lowering the pitch of the voice.
 This is not a very fast change, but rather incremental over the first few years.
 Some people do not experience any voice change at all, it varies person to person.
-The change will not be drastic, if you are a soprano you are not going to become a bass, but it could bring you down to a contralto or tenor.
+The change will not be drastic; if you are a soprano, you are not going to become a bass, but it could bring you down to a contralto or tenor.

 This does *not* mean that your voice will automatically become read as male.
 Pitch is only a piece of how people gender voice, and the way you speak plays a much larger role.
 Vocal training will be needed to amplify resonance and change speaking style.